JoyfulReaper/PlutoAdDetector/README.md

 ## Learned visual training

 Press `T` while the source tab has focus to record about six seconds from the largest visible source `<video>`.
-The decoded video frame is drawn directly into a 9x8 in-memory canvas and saved as a compact 64-bit perceptual fingerprint in `visual-signatures.json`; training does not take or save screenshots.
-DOM overlays above the video are intentionally excluded.
+Training samples the decoded video directly, normalizes each frame in memory, and stores an ordered sequence of compact perceptual fingerprints in `visual-signatures.json`.
+It does not save training screenshots, and DOM overlays above the video are intentionally excluded.
 Only one training session runs at a time.

-When signatures exist, the source player is sampled every 500 ms through the same direct-video, 9x8 luminance normalization, and 64-bit dHash pipeline used for training.
-A report-only match requires four ordered reference anchors within the most recent 16 runtime samples, spanning at least three reference positions and containing at least three independently different frame hashes.
+These signatures are not an ML model and do not classify arbitrary concepts.
+They are best suited to recurring identical or visually similar promos, bumpers, repeated ads, PSAs, station cards, and similar repeated segments.
+If the segment changes materially, it may need to be taught again.

-Reference frames may be skipped, and up to two isolated runtime samples may miss, to tolerate sampling phase differences and cuts.
-The per-frame Hamming threshold is 10.
-A confirmed match mutes the source, brings YouTube forward, and starts a 30-second grace period for Pluto's normal DOM ad indicator.
-A DOM ad that appears during that period takes over seamlessly without repeating the mute/tab/play operations.
-If no DOM ad is confirmed, the timeout pauses YouTube and restores the source.
+When signatures exist, automatic matching samples decoded source-video frames directly at a modest rate through the same normalization and fingerprinting path used for training.
+The matcher requires several ordered similar frames and tolerates sampling jitter, skipped reference frames, and isolated mismatches.
+A confirmed match mutes and hides the source, brings YouTube forward, and resumes it.
+The visual block then waits about 30 seconds for Pluto's normal DOM ad detector.
+If the DOM ad is confirmed, it takes over seamlessly without repeating the mute, tab, or playback operations.
+If no DOM ad follows, the visual timeout pauses YouTube, restores the source, and unmutes it.

 Set the `PLUTO_VISUAL_DEBUG` environment variable to `1` for concise near-match diagnostics containing the global and expected-forward closest reference frames,